Palindrom/palindrom-redirect/README.md

 # &lt;link is="juicy-redirect"&gt;

-> Custom Element that changes redirects to a new URL when an attribute is changed.
+> Custom Element that redirects to a new URL when an attribute is changed.
 It can be configured to work using window location or History API.

 ## Demo